-Tier 4: The student will be assigned to either Friday after school or Saturday morning for additional support to complete assignments.
+Tier 4: The student will be assigned to a Saturday or Sunday for additional support to complete assignments.

 ACADEMIC HONESTY

 Honest behavior is an expectation at IHMS in order to create and maintain an ethical academic atmosphere in which strong behavioral consequences will be enforced.
 Teachers will consistently address cheating and plagiarism including any artificial intelligence including and not limited to Chat GPT. in their course policies and classroom instruction from the beginning of the academic year.
 Students are expected to conduct themselves with integrity by refraining from any form of cheating and or plagiarism as follows: